AvaAvarai/InLineCoordinatesCoefficientSolver/README.md

 ## Demonstrative Screenshot

-First plotting version of the In-Line Coordinates Coefficient Solver.
+Current version of the In-Line Coordinates Coefficient Solver.
 ![Demo 1](screenshots/demo1.png)

 ## Data Set Used

 We are using artificial data set for exploratory analysis of the new coefficient analysis technique and to validate the technique in a simple scenario.

-Data is loaded from `data.csv` and plotted on a 1D subspace (x-axis or y=0).
-Found and directly editted in `data.csv` to be used for testing.
+Data is loaded from `data.csv` and plotted on the x-axis at y=0.
+Edit data directly in the `data.csv` file to test different scenarios.

 ## TASK for the CoefSwap "Coefficient Swapping" project